-The early successes of both the donation and community programs led Convis in 1991 to re-write the original 1988 conservation foundation proposal into an new charter, laying out the basic structure and mission of an international conservation support organization consisting of volunteers linked by email and internet, providing technology support and collaborating to help create standards for conservation GIS.
+In 1991, the initial charter was written to outline the basic structure and mission of an international conservation support organization consisting of volunteers linked by email and the internet, providing technology support and collaborating to help create standards for conservation GIS.
 The organization would focus on low-tech approaches and a services-oriented ethic designed to assist small grass-roots organizations around the world.

-While the Conservation SIG’s presence at its first Esri International User Conference may have been humble, it facilitated the creation of many important and powerful relationships.
-During the following year, the Conservation SIG was adopted as a formal Esri program and grew to include over 60 member organizations, with close to 100 participants, and presenting 40 papers at the 1992 Esri International User Conference.
-Esri’s Conservation Group clearly filled a void and was also able to provide equipment and funds necessary for many conservation agencies to reach their goals with GIS and computer technology.
+In 1992, the Conservation Special Interest Group grew to include over 60 member organizations, with close to 100 participants presenting 40 papers.
+This Conservation Group clearly filled a void and was also able to provide equipment and funds necessary for many conservation agencies to reach their goals with GIS and computer technology.
 At the 1993 Esri International User Conference – in which the Group doubled its participants and papers – it was determined that there was a need to convert the Group into an international consortium with its own independent organizational structure such as a non-profit association.
-The Conservation GIS Consortium (CGISC) was created.
+Thus, the Conservation GIS Consortium (CGISC) was created.

-In 1997, the Society for Conservation GIS was created and hosted its first annual conference.
+In 1997, the Society for Conservation GIS (SCGIS) was created and hosted its first annual conference.
 The conference featured 16 authoritative and scientific papers covering a wide range of conservation GIS topics, and attracted almost 100 participants.
 From the poster session to the Sunday night campfire, the conference was a success in many ways.
 Perhaps most importantly, it was at this conference that the group formally agreed to form a non-profit organization.
-With the creation of an interim board of directors and the assignment of committee chairs, the Society for Conservation GIS (SCGIS) as we know it today was formed!
+With the creation of an interim board of directors and the assignment of committee chairs, SCGIS as we know it today was formed!